0xPolygonMiden/miden-node/README.md

 - **rpc:** serves client requests such as to synchronize with the latest state of the chain or to submit transactions.
 - **block producer:** accepts transactions from the RPC component, creates blocks containing those transactions, and sends them to the store.

-There are 2 ways to run the node: all 3 components in one process, or each component in its own process.
-Each executable will require a configuration file.
-Each directory containing the executables also contains an example configuration file.
-For example, `node/miden-node-example.toml` is the example configuration file for running all the components in the same process.
-Notably, the`store.genesis_filepath` field must point to the `genesis.dat` file that you generated in the previous step.
+All 3 components can either run in one process, or each component can run in its own process.
+See the [Running the node](#running-the-node) section for more details.

 ## Usage